 At the time of the appointment, the campus Police Department will take fingerprint impressions, process the Live Scan form, and electronically send the information to the Department of Justice.

-Results from the review by the Department of Justice can only be accessed electronically by the Live Scan Administrators, the Associate Vice President for Human Resources or the Associate Vice President for Academic Personnel.
+Results from the review by the Department of Justice can only be accessed electronically by the Live Scan Administrators, the Associate Vice President for Human Resources or the Associate Vice President for Faculty Affairs.

-The Associate Vice President for Human Resources or the Associate Vice President for Academic Personnel will review results from the Department of Justice and determine if additional consultation is necessary, or if a job offer may be rescinded.
+The Associate Vice President for Human Resources or the Associate Vice President for Faculty Affairs, in consultation with other administrators, will review results from the Department of Justice and determine if additional consultation is necessary, or if a job offer may be rescinded.

 If a job offer is rescinded, the individual will be provided with a copy of the information received from the Department of Justice.